thacherT1D/new-angular-curriculum/Unit-2/05-routing.md

 * You can't bookmark parts of a SPA
 * If all of our code is in a single template, things can get incredibly messy

-Angular provides solutions for all of the above issues through it's router.
+Angular provides solutions for all of the above issues through its router.
 We can break down a view into multiple smaller views that are rendered inside of a layout depending on the URL the user is currently accessing.

-We'll see how to use the `$routeProvider`, to make use of the browser’s history navigation and allow users to bookmark and share specific pages based off of the current URL.
+We'll see how to use the `$routeProvider` to make use of the browser’s history navigation and allow users to bookmark and share specific pages based off of the current URL.
 Let's get started.

 **First we need to include the `ngRoute` module.** It's a separate module that we need to include on our own.
 You can download the module or link to this CDN: "http://ajax.googleapis.com/ajax/libs/angularjs/1.5.5/angular-route.js"